inbo/data-publication/datasets/invasive-bullfrog-occurrences/README.md

-# Invasive species - American bullfrog (Lithobates catesbeiana) in Flanders, Belgium
+# Invasive species - American bullfrog (Lithobates catesbeianus) in Flanders, Belgium

-*Invasive species - American bullfrog (Lithobates catesbeiana) in Flanders, Belgium* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at <http://dataset.inbo.be/invasive-bullfrog-occurrences>.
+*Invasive species - American bullfrog (Lithobates catesbeianus) in Flanders, Belgium* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at <http://dataset.inbo.be/invasive-bullfrog-occurrences>.

 ## Data publication process